-- high speed (the vehicle is moving with varying speeds that can go up to the maximum available speed) - short cycle (a combination of load lifting and low speed transportation) - load and carry (the vehicle is moving with varying ground speed with bucket fully loaded)
+- high speed (the vehicle is moving with varying speeds that can go up to the maximum available speed) - short cycle (a combination of load lifting and low speed transportation) - load and carry (the vehicle is moving with varying ground speed with the bucket fully loaded)

-Hazard H1 can be dangerous during high speed due to e.g., heavy traffic when driving on a public road, during the short cycle and load and carry phases it can be dangerous to bystanders present in the area while high precision movement is required from the machine.
+Hazard H1 can be dangerous during high speed due to e.g., heavy traffic when driving on a public road, during the short cycle and load and carry phases it can be dangerous for bystanders present in the area while high precision movement is required from the machine.
 LAAP can contribute to hazard H1 by e.g., value failure of the flow command that can be caused by value failures of the angle sensor and the recorded position variable.
 Furthermore, the unintended arm movement can occur in case of omission of the autoPositionReq signal.
 Omission or late failure of the control lever signal can cause LAAP to continue its operation when not intended.

-The high-pressure hydraulic leakage could produce a highly flammable oil/air mixture spray mist that might ignite in contact with hot surface, hence the leakage should be identified as soon as possible.
-One way in which LAAP can contribute to this situation is when the component starts operating but due to the leakage the arm either never reaches the recorded position or it moves much slower than usual, which contributes to increasing the leakage.
+High-pressure hydraulic leakage could produce a highly flammable oil/air mixture spray mist that might ignite in contact with hot surface, hence the leakage should be identified as soon as possible.
+One way in which LAAP can contribute to this situation is when the LAAP starts operating but due to the leakage the arm either never reaches the recorded position or it moves much slower than usual, which contributes to increasing the leakage.
 The occurrence of the hazard H2 in either of the operational situations can be danger to the driver, other participants in traffic and bystanders present in the area.
-To address these possible hazardous events related to both hazards, functional safety concept is assumed and the corresponding software safety requirements are derived (Table 1).
+Table I presents the software safety requirements derived from the assumed functional safety concept that address the possible hazardous events related to both hazards.